Chapter 1: The Vitals of Data#

 Ratio

-0 lbs = no mass; ratio valid
+0 lbs = no mass; ratio is valid

 Postwt